 - Your team can now begin updating content in the Draft space for the next version.

 - When the next major version of your product is released, export the content in the Draft space and import it into the final space.
-In this way, the Final space now contains documentation for the latest release, which you can then publish.
+This way, the Final space now contains documentation for the latest release, which you can then publish.

 - Continue the process for major releases by working on the next major version in the Draft space, and exporting the content into the Final space when it's ready.